 The Long Run continues 13 years later, faithfully re-creating the 70's sound of America's best selling Rock Band in history.

 Mark Trippensee has been establishing his drumming/singing/songwriting skills on the Front Range for more than 25 years.
 He recorded two CDs with the Denver original rock act 'Hearsay' in the 1990s, as well as compilation CDs from Colorado radio stations and studios.
-Winner of the Mile High Tribute Band competition in 2013 as a founding drummer/member of Rush Archives, he has shared the stage with national acts such as Living Colour, Aaron Lewis and Staind, Three Days Grace, Black Stone Cherry, Winger, REO Speedwagon, Blackberry Smoke, .38 Special, Tesla and many others.
+A founding drummer/member of Rush Archives, also long-time drummer with regional act 'Drug Under', he has shared the stage in recent years with national acts such as; Living Colour, Aaron Lewis and Staind, Three Days Grace, Black Stone Cherry, Winger, REO Speedwagon, Blackberry Smoke, .38 Special, Tesla, Lonestar, Parmalee, and many others.
 Mark launched The Long Run in 2009 out of his love for The Eagles' music, their influence on him and with a large dose of stubbornness and drive.
 He is also a founding member of one of Northern Colorado's favorite live rock bands, Last Men On Earth.
-Mark recently released his debut solo CD, Bend Without Breaking,which can be ordered here, featuring current, and ex-members of Firefall, Heart, Spirit, and The Long Run as well as other prominent Colorado musicians.
+Mark recently released his debut solo CD, Bend Without Breaking, featuring current, and ex-members of Firefall, Heart, Spirit, and The Long Run as well as other prominent Colorado musicians.

 Steve Thomas is a veteran musician/entertainer who has performed all over the United States as well as a tour of Central America for the Department Of Defense with the band Windfield.
 Steve has performed as the lead vocalist/guitarist for "Firefall" who's hits include "Just Remember I Love You", "You Are The Women", "Cinderella".